Tigray forces withdraw from neighbouring Ethiopian regions -spokesman | Law-Order

 TRUST-BUILDING STEPS Any Tigrayan demands to keep their forces intact might be hard for the Ethiopian government to swallow, he said, but a gradual process might be possible.
 He added that other confidence-building measures might be under way, such as the federal government releasing jailed political leaders.

 The letter also endorses the use of international investigators to pursue those responsible for war crimes.
-Last week the United Nations agreed https://www.reuters.com/world/africa/ethiopia-conflict-marked-by-violations-all-sides-mass-arrests-un-2021-12-17 to set up an independent investigation into rights abuses in Ethiopia - a move strongly opposed by the Ethiopian government, which sees it as an infringement of national sovereignty.
+The United Nations agreed https://www.reuters.com/world/africa/ethiopia-conflict-marked-by-violations-all-sides-mass-arrests-un-2021-12-17 last week to set up an independent investigation into rights abuses in Ethiopia - a move strongly opposed by the Ethiopian government, which sees it as an infringement of national sovereignty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)